In-context Learning Generalizes, But Not Always Robustly: The Case of Syntax: Experimental Setup

-PaLM models \citep{chowdhery-2022-palm} are also pre-trained on large amounts of English text.
+PaLM models \citep{chowdhery-2023-palm} are pre-trained on large amounts of English text and code; 5\% of the pre-training corpus for PaLM is source code.
 The variants we test have 540B parameters.
 Flan-PaLM \citep{chung-2022-scaling} is further trained using instruction-finetuning \citep{wei2022finetuned}.
-5\% of the pre-training corpus for PaLM is source code.

-Finally, we evaluate Llama 2 models \citep{touvron-2023-llama}, which are among the few open-source LMs capable of in-context learning.
-We use the 70B-parameter model,\footnote{For Llama 2 (70B), we use 4-bit quantization so that the model will fit on a single GPU.} which is trained on 2T tokens of mostly natural language and an unspecified amount of code.
+Finally, we evaluate Llama~2 models \citep{touvron-2023-llama}, which are among the few open-source LMs capable of in-context learning.
+We use the 70B-parameter model,\footnote{For Llama~2 (70B), we use 4-bit quantization so that the model will fit on a single GPU.} which is trained on 2T tokens of mostly natural language and an unspecified amount of code.
 We also use CodeLlama \citep{roziere-2023-code}, which is Llama~2 trained on an additional 500B tokens of code.
-In preliminary experiments, we found that the 34B-parameter instruction-tuned variant of CodeLlama\footnote{\texttt{codellama/CodeLlama-34b-Instruct-hf} on HuggingFace.} performed best, so we use that variant here.
+In preliminary experiments, we found that the 34B-parameter instruction-tuned variant of CodeLlama\footnote{\texttt{codellama/CodeLlama-34b-Instruct-hf}} performed best, so we use that variant here.

 For OpenAI and PaLM models, we use greedy decoding and set the temperature to 0 to reduce variance.
-For Llama models, we use settings from \citet{touvron-2023-llama}: nucleus sampling with \mbox{$p=0.9$} and temperature $0.1$.\footnote{We chose different decoding hyperparameters because replicability is more crucial for models that are more difficult and costly to access.
-For Llama models, we consider slightly higher variance to be more acceptable in exchange for higher expected performance, for both replication and trying other settings are more accessible.}
+For Llama models, we use settings from \citet{touvron-2023-llama}: nucleus sampling with \mbox{$p=0.9$} and temperature $0.1$.\footnote{We use different decoding hyperparameters because replicability is more crucial for models that are more difficult and costly to access.
+For Llama models, we consider slightly higher variance to be more acceptable in exchange for higher expected performance, for replication and trying other settings are both more accessible.}